dtashley/DtaPublic/projs/dtats/projs/20241220_epub_ref_maintain/README.md

 The supported commands are listed below.

+* *clear_all_state*<br><br>
+  Clears all internally held data structures, and resets all options and parameters to their default values.<br><br>
+  This command is provided in case multiple overlapping operations need to be performed using the same command file (processing multiple books, for example).<br><br>
+  All internal data structures are cleared and all options and parameters are at their default values when the program is invoked, so this command generally does not need to be used if only one book is being processed.<br><br>
+* *read_source_chapter chapter1file, chapter2file, ... chapterNfile*<br><br>
+  Reads the HTML files as if they were source chapters, in the order specified, and builds internal data structures.
+The internal data structures include the association between section numbers, figures, tables, and equations and their alphanumeric labels.<br><br>
+  The order in which files are specified is significant, as the numbering of sections, figures, tables, and equations depends on the order in which these files are read.
+Generally, the order of the files specified mirrors the order of chapters in the book.<br><br>
+* *read_bibliography bibfile*<br><br>
+  Reads the bibliography (list of references) to determine what alphanumeric labels exist and what their numbering should be.<br><br>
 * *source_template_file_neaten file1, file2, ..., fileN*<br><br>
   Neatens each of the specified source files.
 Neatening consists of adjusting whitespace and formatting, and doesn't require any